Updated: 3 days ago

 Pantry shelves have been an obsession of mine for a while.
 Just to clarify, I’m talking about the perfectly styled and coordinating kind, with an array of interestingly shaped glass jars, filled with a smorgasbord (love that word!) of unrecognisable grains and seeds, labelled in stylish labels with trendy fonts and secured with artistic, textured ball stoppers.
 Not a packet of super noodles or a plastic storage basket in sight!

 Are the aforementioned perfect pantry shelves massively practical for family life?
 Of course not.
-Do they look fab and make you feel like you have your shit together?
+Do they look fab and make you feel like you have your sh*t together?
 That’d be a yes!
 If you fancy some pantry inspiration check out my 15 pantry ideas post

 Cut to August, I’d recently had Covid and was still on a husband-imposed DIY ban so needed a project which wasn’t going to take a lot of effort to complete & DIY pantry shelves were the obvious option.
 By now I had a cupboard full of empty jars and months before, I’d ordered some rustic / industrial floating shelves off Amazon which had been kicking about on top of the fridge waiting to be called up, this was their (perfect) moment (Martine McCutcheon flashback anyone?!)